Table of contents

 • Low startup costs and no need for inventory

-• Easy to scale and reach global customers
+• Easy to scale and reach customers across Canada

 Cons: